opensourcegamedev/Launcher/README.md

-# spacechaos-javafx-launcher
+# Launcher
-Launcher for SpaceChaos project
+A JavaFx-based launcher for SpaceChaos.